-The people who settled in the Tankershoosen Valley built the mills, worked the fields, or supported in many ways those who did.
+The people who settled in the Tankerhoosen Valley built the mills, worked the fields, or supported in many ways those who did.
 In this section we introduce you to the people and families who made an impression on the Valley.
 Some of the people are well known while others were not but shared their stories.

-» Go to The Missing Gravestone Of David Allis
+» Go to Allis Family history

 Peter Dobson built the first cotton mill in the area around which grew up the village of Dobsonville.
 He is also known for his ideas on glacial movement.